MrYland3r/MrYland3r/README.md

 </p>

 <p>
-  Hello visitor!
-My name is Alexander Silerio and I am:
+  Hello!
+I'm Alexander && here is a bit about me:
 </p>

 <body>

 <pre>
-  I. Bilingual!
-(Spanish / English)
-  II.
-Developing few personal projects when I get the chance III.
-Learning more on development and other computer science subjects like ML and AI IV.
-A huge fan of Star Wars, Steins;Gate, Dr. Pepper, and Megami Tensei
+  I. Grew up in Mexico, so I'm proficient in both Spanish && English II.
+Currently developing some projects.
+More to come during 2025 && onward III.
+Interested in quantum computing (as a passtime for now) IV.
+A huge fan of Star Wars, Steins;Gate, Dr. Pepper, and Megami Tensei.
+Love talking a lot about these :)
-  V. Currently pursuing a BS in Computer Science @ Illinois Tech, working as a freelancer on the side
+  V. Pursuing a BS in Computer Science @ Illinois Tech, working as a GFX freelancer on the side
 </pre>

 <hr width="100%">